silverbulletmd/silverbullet/website/🔌 Query.md

 * Use shortcut: hit **Alt-q** (Windows, Linux) or **Option-q** (Mac)
 * Go to another page and come back to the page where query is located

-After using one of the options, the data will be displayed.
+After using one of the options, the “body” of the query is replaced with the new results of the query data will be displayed.

 ### 4. Data sources
 Available data sources can be categorized as: